Cyber Risk Advisory

 What about federal privacy legislation?

 The CPRA passing in California once again raises the specter of national privacy legislation, an issue that has been quietly simmering for some time.
 We’ve seen drafts proposed from both sides of the aisle – two of the most recent are Sen. Wicker’s SAFE DATA Act proposed in September and Sen. Gillibrand’s Data Protection Act put forth in February.
-The two biggest sticking points seem to be: 1) whether to have a private right of action (meaning that individuals could sue companies for violations), and 2), whether or not a federal law would preempt state laws like California’s.
+The two biggest sticking points seem to be: 1) whether to have a private right of action (meaning that individuals could sue companies for violations), and 2), whether a federal law would preempt state laws like California’s.
 It remains to be seen how much of an appetite the next congress will have for tackling this thorny issue.

 In the meantime, states are continuing to tackle the issue of privacy regulation without waiting for action at the federal level.
 In addition to California’s CPRA, the Washington Privacy Act in Washington state is likely to be reintroduced in the next legislative session.
 Stay tuned – the Coalfire Privacy Team will continue to provide updates as we get them.